Thomas Markle Is Asking For One More Chance

 Despite the bad behavior of his other two children, Thomas Markle says that he’s upset that the Markle family is now known for being crass and ill-mannered.

 “He hates that the world perceives him and some of Meghan’s other relatives as ‘trailer trash’ folk trying to cash in on her happiness.
-But all he really cares about is letting her know how much he loves her and reopening the door that has slammed shut between them.”
+But all he really cares about is letting her know how much he loves her and reopening the door that has slammed shut between them,” the source commented.

 At this time, Meghan Markle and Prince Harry have plans to see Oprah Winfrey and tennis star Serena Williams, but there are no plans to see the Markle side of the family.